-South Nassau Communities Hospital officially became the Long Island flagship health care institution in the Mount Sinai system after a unanimous vote by the Oceanside hospital’s board of trustees in January.
+South Nassau Communities Hospital officially became the Long Island flagship health care institution in the Mount Sinai system after a unanimous vote by the Oceanside hospital’s board of trustees Tuesday night.

 Mount Sinai Health System trustees approved the agreement last month, executives said.

 Talks were first announced last May when executives on both sides of the affiliation said they intended to explore a formal agreement that would align medical services, management and governance of the two institutions.

 No decision has yet been made on how Mount Sinai’s name will be incorporated into that of South Nassau.
 In a similar affiliation between NYU and the former Winthrop-University Hospital, a formalized agreement resulted in the Mineola institution being renamed NYU Winthrop Hospital.

 South Nassau, a 455-bed hospital that has served Long Island’s South Shore since 1928, is expected to expand its facilities under the agreement, with a $120 million capital contribution from Mount Sinai.
 The cash will aid South Nassau’s five-year master facility plan, which expands the hospital’s surgical facilities, intensive care units, and emergency department.